MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/sql-server-azure-netapp-files-content.md

 ### Availability considerations

+For Azure NetApp Files:

-The [SLA for Azure NetApp Files][SLA for Azure NetApp Files] guarantees 99.99 percent availability.
+- The [SLA for this service][SLA for Azure NetApp Files] guarantees 99.99 percent availability.
+- You can [convert existing SMB volumes to use Continuous Availability][Convert existing SMB volumes to use Continuous Availability].

-When using SQL Server databases in Azure, implement an HA and DR solution to avoid downtime:
+For SQL Server on Azure Virtual Machines, implement an HA and DR solution to avoid downtime:

 - Use an instance of [Always On Failover Cluster Instances][Windows Server Failover Cluster with SQL Server on Azure VMs] with two databases on two separate VMs.
 - Put both VMs in the same virtual network.
 Then they can access each other over the private persistent IP address.